 How to Plan a Lesson

-After completing your TEFL course, you should expect to be able to build flexible lesson plans, identify individual needs and plan accordingly, and to establish learning objectives for your lessons.
+After completing your TEFL course, you should expect to be able to build flexible lesson plans, identify individual needs and plan accordingly, and establish learning objectives for your lessons.
 You’ll know how to start a lesson, how to integrate activities that help practice a language skill with those that teach new ones, and ways to encourage your students to use English in the classroom.
 Lesson planning is an essential component of any reputable TEFL course, online or on-site.
 For that reason, your online TEFL program should teach you both how to plan effective lessons and allow you to plan lessons during the course to practice the skills you’re learning.

 Strategies for Classroom Management